Liquidity ratios: types, formulas and how to use them

 Current ratio liquidity formula

-You can find the numbers for this calculation on your balance sheet.
-Look for your total current assets near the top of the report and total current liabilities near the middle.
+Find the numbers for this calculation on your balance sheet.
+Look for total current assets near the top and total current liabilities near the middle.
 You can ignore long-term assets and liabilities for this ratio.
-You can use the Xero balance sheet template.
+The Xero balance sheet template can help.

 Current ratio example